vulncheck-oss/cli/readme.md

 ## Installation

-### Provided bash script
+### Provided install scripts

-You can easily install vulncheck using our install script.
-Choose the method that matches your operating system:
+You can easily install vulncheck using an install script.
+Choose the script and method that matches your operating system:

 > [!NOTE]
-> The installation script will require administrator privileges to install vulncheck system-wide.
+> The installation script may require administrator privileges to install vulncheck system-wide.
 You may be prompted for your password during the installation process.

 ### macOS and Linux